nikhilaravi/serverless-graphql/README.md

 npm run create-s3
 ```

+and to the `.env` file add:

+``
+S3_BUCKET='name of bucket'
+``
-### 3. Create a graphql lambda function and connect it to an api gateway endpoint.
+### 3. Create a GraphQL lambda function and connect it to an API GATEWAY endpoint.

-Now time to deploy the lambda function and API!
+Now time to deploy the lambda function and API endpoint!
 Run the following command in your terminal window (which has all the environment variables set)

 ```sh
 npm run deploy:app